input-output-hk/iodb/doc/auth_dict.md

 Signed versus Hashed authentication
 --------------------------------------------

-Merkel Trees use hash value for authentication.
+Merkle Trees use hash value for authentication.
 We know Root Hash of an tree, and that is enough to verify all values.
 In this case authentication proof is a sequence of nodes (or operations) which matches the Root Hash.
-To perform independent verification of Root Hash we need all data within from Merkel Tree.
+To perform independent verification of Root Hash we need all data within from Merkle Tree.

 There is a second way to authenticate tree content.
 It relies on public-private keys.
 Updates are signed by private key.
 Proof is to provide sequence of nodes (or operations) with valid signature.